mbh1620/3d_renderer/README.md

 I would like to try and rewrite this using c++ and openGL.

-In the future I would like to write a script using my lidar sensor to create an obj file that includes a point cloud of some measured data.
+In the future I would like to write a script using my lidar sensor to create an .obj file that displays a point cloud of some measured data.
+This could maybe done
+using: https://www.matthewhaywood.co.uk/projects/dslr with a rotary encoder to get the x and y angle of the lidar sensor.

 Was done following these instructions: